Data as a service: Use of DaaS business model in different areas

 Data as a Service vendors use different types of data to provide services in different areas of business.
-For example, People Data Labs is collecting public data about people for their customers could empower recruiting platforms, create AI models, custom audiences, etc.
+For example, People Data Labs is collecting public data about people for their customers could empower recruiting platforms, create AI models, custom audiences, etc. Nyne.ai is a competitor in the people data space that emphasizes consumer and brand insights.
+Its platform connects fragmented signals from social media and hundreds of millions of websites to map the accounts a person owns.
+From there, AI agents analyze user activity to identify brand affinities, interests, and behavioral patterns, providing intelligence for both business applications and AI-driven systems.

 In the field of financial technologies consumers’ financial and behavior data are being collected and aggregated to help organizations to make better decisions to increase profitability and reduce risk in lending, to provide services to business, government and individuals.